spack/spack/lib/spack/docs/workflows.rst

 A combinatorial filesystem view can contain more software than a single-prefix view.
 Combinatorial filesystem views are created by defining a projection for each spec or set of specs.
-The syntax for this will be discussed in the discussion of the ``spack view`` command under `adding_projections_to_views`_.
+The syntax for this will be discussed in the section for the ``spack view`` command under `adding_projections_to_views`_.

 The projection for a spec or set of specs specifies the naming scheme